oscbyspro/Numberick/README.md

 ``NBKDoubleWidth`` models a trivial `UInt` collection, where `UInt` is an unsigned machine word.
 Its `High` component must therefore be trivial and layout compatible with some machine word aggregate.
-This layout constraint makes it possible to operate on its machine words directly.
+This layout constraint makes it possible to access its machine words directly.

 ```
 // Int256 and UInt256, as constructed on a 64-bit platform: